sf-wind/meteor-template-elements/README.md

 # fsun:template-elements
 A Meteor package providing commonly used template elements to simplify Meteor application development.
-Users can compose javascript objects to control the display and action callbacks of the elements.
+Users can compose javascript objects to control the display and callback actions of the elements.

 The package works with bootstrap and fontawesome, but it does not include those packages.
 Users can include those packages together with this package